Paamese language: Demonstratives and spatial deictics

 There are many different ways to express the spatial deictics of Paamese.
 This is done through the use of morphemes affixed to words in order to express meaning.
 However, in some cases the morphemes are free and unbound from the words.

 One interesting feature in Paamese is the morpheme -ke, a proximate function.
 In some cases, the proximate -ke is deleted when something follows it over.
 This applies only grammatically and not lexically.

 However, the demonstrative function -ke has not undergone this deletion, indicating that it is distinct in both meaning and function to the -ke which has been deleted.

-It is important to note that when considering the deleted -ke in the Paamese language, the deletion must be considered as a rule before the proximate -ke, so as not to subsequently de-syllabify the proximate -ke.
+When considering the deleted -ke in the Paamese language, the deletion must be considered as a rule before the proximate -ke, so as not to subsequently de-syllabify the proximate -ke.

 This process does not seem to have occurred with any other morphemes relating to demonstratives.